am1tyadav/teal/README.md

 * InversePolarity - Inverts polarity of input audio
 * RandomGain - Apply different random gain to different examples in a batch
 * RandomNoise - Apply random noise to audio samples
-* NoiseBank - Apply noise from user given set of audio files
+* NoiseBank - Apply noise from user given set of audio files - The audio files must be in 16-bit WAV format

 More layers WIP